 Australian hung parliament – lessons from 1940

 In 1940 Menzies and his Coalition partners dropped eight seats to Labor and its allies leaving it with 36 out of 74 seats.
 It turned to two Victorian independents to keep them in power.
-Arthur Coles is best remembered these days as one of the founders of Australia’s second largest retail group.
-But he was also Mayor of Melbourne in the 1930s and he gave that up to fight for, and win, the seat of Henty in 1940.
-Alexander Wilson meanwhile, was a member of the Northern Irish aristocracy who joined the Australian squattocracy when he moved to Victoria to become a wheat grower.
+Arthur Coles is best remembered as a founder of Australia’s second largest retail group.
+But he was also Mayor of Melbourne in the 1930s and he gave that up to win the seat of Henty in 1940.
+Alexander Wilson was a member of the Northern Irish aristocracy who joined the Australian squattocracy when he moved to Victoria to become a wheat grower.
 He ran as an independent in 1937 and held on three years later.

-Both Coles and Wilson were natural fits for the conservative side of politics and they gave their support to the UAP.
+Coles and Wilson were conservatives and they gave their support to the UAP.
 With the war worsening in Europe, Menzies spent most of 1941 in London arguing strategy with Churchill.
 But his position was worsening at home.
 He was forced to resign in favour of Country Party leader Arthur Fadden.
-Neither Coles nor Wilson had much empathy with Fadden’s agrarian-socialist philosophy and were both upset at Menzies’ overthrow.
+Coles and Wilson were upset at Menzies’ overthrow and didn’t like Fadden’s agrarian-socialist philosophy.
 They voted against his budget causing the Government to resign in October 1941.
-After pressure from the Governor General Gowrie, the independents agreed to support a Curtin ministry and the Labor Government muddled through to 1943 when they inflicted a crushing defeat on the Conservatives.
+After pressure from Governor General Gowrie, the independents agreed to support a Curtin ministry.
+The Labor Government muddled through to 1943 when they inflicted a crushing defeat on the Conservatives.

-It is difficult to say what lessons, if any, there are from the 1940 experience other than the fact that it is possible to avoid an election for three years despite a lack of a majority.
-The three key independents in 2010, Rob Oakeshott, Bob Katter and Tony Windsor, would all seem to have impeccable conservative records that make them an ideal fit to back Tony Abbott as the next prime minister.
-Indeed as an independent state MP in 1991 Windsor kept Liberal leader Nick Greiner in power.
+The 1940 election showed it is possible to avoid an election for three years despite a lack of a majority.
+The three key independents in 2010, Rob Oakeshott, Bob Katter and Tony Windsor, all have impeccable conservative records that make them an ideal fit to back Tony Abbott as the next prime minister.
+As an independent state MP in 1991 Windsor kept Liberal leader Nick Greiner in power.

-Beyond that Oakeshott said he wanted a “fairer go” for regional and rural Australia and it is safe to say there will be a major focus on regional and rural issues by whatever party forms the next government.
-Given what the Independents are saying today, there is no reason why Labor cannot be that Government.
-But as the Menzies experience shows – another brutal assassination of a leader would be their death knell.
+Oakeshott said he wanted a “fairer go” for regional and rural Australia.
+There will be a major focus on regional and rural issues by whatever party forms the next government.
+There is no reason why Labor cannot be that Government.
+But as the Menzies experience shows, another brutal assassination of a leader would be their death knell.

 Hung parliament result the fact people need fairer live resources supported